Sting (musician): Activism

 Sting's involvement in human rights began in September 1981, when Martin Lewis included him in the fourth Amnesty International gala, The Secret Policeman's Other Ball, a benefit show co-founded by Monty Python member John Cleese.
 Sting states, "before [the Ball] I did not know about Amnesty, I did not know about its work, I did not know about torture in the world."
-Following the example set at the 1979 show by Pete Townshend, Sting performed "Roxanne" and "Message in a Bottle" appearing on all four nights at Theatre Royal in London.
+Following the example set at the 1979 show by Pete Townshend, Sting performed "Roxanne" and "Message in a Bottle" appearing at all four nights at the Theatre Royal, Drury Lane in London.
 He also led other musicians (The Secret Police) including Eric Clapton, Jeff Beck, Phil Collins, Donovan, Bob Geldof and Midge Ure in the finale – Sting's reggae-tinged arrangement of Bob Dylan's "I Shall Be Released".
 The event was the first time that Sting worked with Geldof.
 His association with Amnesty continued throughout the 1980s and beyond and he took part in Amnesty's human rights concerts.

 Sting had shown his interest in social and political issues in his 1980 song "Driven to Tears", an indictment of apathy to world hunger.
 In November 1984, he joined Band Aid, a charity supergroup primarily made up of the biggest British and Irish musicians of the era, and sang on "Do They Know It's Christmas?" which was recorded at Sarm West Studios in Notting Hill, London.
 This led to the Live Aid concert in July 1985 at Wembley Stadium, in which Sting performed with Phil Collins and Dire Straits.
 On 2 July 2005, Sting performed at the Live 8 concert at Hyde Park, London, the follow-up to 1985's Live Aid.
 In 1984, Sting sang a re-worded version of "Every Breath You Take", titled "Every Bomb You Make" for episode 12 of the first series of the British satirical puppet show Spitting Image.
 The video for the song shows the puppets of world leaders and political figures of the day, usually with the figure matching the altered lyrics.

 In June 1986, Sting reunited with the Police for the last three shows of Amnesty's six-date A Conspiracy of Hope concerts in the US.
 The day after the final concert, he told NBC's Today Show: "I've been a member of Amnesty and a support member for five years."
 In 1988, he joined musicians including Peter Gabriel and Bruce Springsteen for a six-week Human Rights Now! tour commemorating the 40th anniversary of the Universal Declaration of Human Rights.